vadimderkach/react-loader/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Add your changes to the `lib/react-loader.js` file along with associated tests under `test/spec/react-loader-test.js`.
+4. Build any JSX changes to JS (`npm run build`), and run tests (`npm test`).
-3. Commit your changes (`git commit -am 'Added some feature'`)
+5. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+6. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+7. Create new Pull Request

 ## License

-react-loader-mixin is released under the [MIT License](http://opensource.org/licenses/MIT).
+react-loader is released under the [MIT License](http://opensource.org/licenses/MIT).